When Metallica Sued Napster and 335,000 Fans Got Banned

-Metallica is one of the biggest rock bands in the world, but their April 13, 2000, lawsuit against the file-sharing site Napster unwittingly became a defining moment of their career.
+Metallica are one of the biggest rock bands in the world, but their April 13, 2000, lawsuit against the file-sharing site Napster became a defining moment of their career.

 However, the expansion of high-speed internet, particularly on college campuses, made the program the perfect solution for students eager to search for and download mp3s.
 Finding rare (or even common) songs became as easy as typing in a band name or a song title in a search bar.
 Soon, thousands of people were swapping music files like digital baseball cards, using Napster as the conduit.

 Metallica wasn't thrilled with Napster either — especially after discovering an incomplete version of "I Disappear" that was receiving radio airplay came from the service.
-"I got a call from our office the next day: 'It traces back to something called Napster,'” drummer Lars Ulrich recalled in 2013.
+"I got a call from our office the next day: 'It traces back to something called Napster,'" Lars Ulrich told Huffington Post in 2013.
 To add insult to injury, the rest of the band's catalog was freely available as well.
 Ulrich's reaction?
-"And we were like, 'Well, they f—ed with us, we'll f— with them.'"
+"And we were like, 'Well, they fucked with us; we'll fuck with them.'"

 And so in April, the band filed a lawsuit in the U.S. District Court in the Northern District of California against not only Napster, but also the University of Southern California, Yale University and Indiana University.

 According to Rolling Stone, the suit charged the entities with "copyright infringements, unlawful use of digital audio interface device and violations of the Racketeering Influenced & Corrupt Organizations Act."
 The remuneration sought? $100,000 per copyright violation.